-A formal project plan should be developed to support the planning process and consideration give to setting up task forces on specific aspects as these can save time, spread the workload and can provide high quality inputs, to undertake the
+A formal project plan should be developed to support the planning process and consideration give to setting up task on specific aspects spread the workload, and provide high quality inputs.

-There are many different types of Health Assessments that should be taken into account when developing strategic plans, a few are mentioned below that were current in December 2008 (others will emerge with due course):
+There are many different types of Health Assessments that should be taken into account when developing strategic plans, a few are described below:

-- Health Impact Assessment is defined by the World Health Organisation, HIA as a combination of methods, procedures, and tools by which a policy, programme or project may be judged as to its potential effects on the health of population
+Health Impact Assessment is defined by the World Health Organisation, as “a combination of methods, procedures, and tools by which a policy, programme or project may be judged as to its potential effects on the health of population

 - Outline the potential positive and negative health and well-being impacts of a project or proposal on a defined community.